Privacy Policy

 CalendarContract only when you grant

-READ_CALENDAR and enable the calendar tie-in setting.
+READ_CALENDAR and enable the calendar extras setting.

 - Why: To pair a clothes recommendation with a meeting that overlaps